Dear SaaStr: What Is a Fair Amount of Equity for a Late Co-Founder With 2 Original Founders?

 The “late” co-founder seems more and more common to me these days.
 I call them ex post facto co-founders.
 And they are wonderful.
 You absolutely can find a just epic co-founder later.
 There is no rule or law that it has to be on Day 0.

-If in your first year or two, you can grab someone with such great commitment and such great management skills that they are a co-founder in all senses except when they started — hire her!!
+If, in your first year or two, you can often grab someone with such great commitment and such great management skills that they are a co-founder in all senses except when they started — hire them!!

 It feels fair, and proportionate.
 And fair is what you should do in this scenario.